Camping in the desert? With three young kids including a baby? No thank you!

 - Watching the sunset.
 The desert landscape is bare and cruel and beautiful all at the same time.
 There are wide open vistas here – perfect spots for watching a sunset with not a speck of civilization for miles.

 The campsite was about 10 tents covered with a thick black cloth material.
-We had a family tent to ourselves.
+They’re a bit different from the 4 person tent we were used to using in other parts of the world.
+Still, we had a family tent to ourselves.
 We slept on elevated cots that came with linens.
 There was a bathroom tent with sinks toilets and showers.
 It was much nicer than I had imagined and it felt good to wash off some dust and sand.
 There was also an outside fire pit with comfy cushions on the ground surrounding it.
+There were definitely times when an RV would have been more luxurious however!
+One of our friends goes camping a lot in her RV, but recently she had to find a fifth wheel after her old one needed replacing.
+She has not been on the roads for a while, but we would definitely consider camping in an RV in future.

 Afterwards we were treated to some drum